End-of-Life Issues and Care Planning

 You may also want to consider creating a living trust.
 Trusts are flexible accounts that pool together assets managed by an appointed trustee.
 You can specify how things should be done and appoint someone you trust to manage it as the trustee.

 Whether your loved one creates a trust or not, everyone must discuss long-term care costs.
-The healthcare system is expensive, whether it involves assisted living, hospital stays, or at-home care.
+The health care system is expensive, whether it involves assisted living, hospital stays, or at-home care.
 Many people can find help through Medicare or Medicaid, but there will be other non-covered costs.
+However, an elder law attorney can help with planning regarding the cost of care.

 Funeral Planning

 Your loved one can make decisions about their body after death.
-Having clear afterlife wishes takes some pressure off the family and provides peace of mind that they honored their loved one.
+Having clear afterlife wishes takes some pressure off the family and provides peace of mind.

 There are costs involved with funerals, celebration of life ceremonies, burial, and the paperwork and processes after someone passes away.
 Discussing how these costs are handled before a loss is helpful.